Movement Coordination Centre Europe: Mission

-MCCE aims to provide for its member nations the most effective coordination of multinational and multimodal strategic lift requirements and air-to-air refuelling against opportunities, in order to maximize the most efficient use of resources, thereby increasing the confidence and visibility of strategic movement plans.
+MCCE aims to provide for its participating nations the most effective coordination of multinational and multimodal strategic lift requirements and air-to-air refuelling against opportunities, in order to maximize the most efficient use of resources, thereby increasing the confidence and visibility of strategic movement plans.

 MCCE has to be prepared to provide coordination support to EU and/or NATO operations, and to identify and highlight any potential to optimise participants’ use of air transport, air-to-air refuelling, sea transport, and inland surface transport.
 This will include the provision of advice for the common usage of commercial charter capabilities, to avoid unnecessary competition for the same resources resulting in increased charter costs.

-The MCCE, manned 24/7, acts as a catalyser for strategic lift issues.
-Its focus is mainly on strategic movements, but not exclude operational and tactical movements.
-For its members, it represents the aim to avoid wasted capacity on missions, the opportunity to improve joint capabilities and precise, multi-modal plans.
+The MCCE, manned 24/7, acts as a catalyser for strategic lift coordination.
+Its focus is mainly on strategic movements, but does not exclude operational and tactical movements.
+For its members, it aims to avoid wasted capacity on missions, to improve joint capabilities and precise, multi-modal plans.

 MCCE also must be prepared to provide coordination support to operations of organisations such as the UN to improve efficiency and to provide cost saving alternatives for member nations through identifying available assets, advertising these assets, and then coordinating their use to the maximum extent possible.
 This coordination support will include requests for support to Peace Support Operations, Disaster Relief and Civil emergency crises.
 All collaborated movements operate in a reciprocal arrangement which includes cashless compensation for services through the ATARES “Air Transport & Air-to-Air Refuelling and other Exchanges of Services” and SEOS “Surface Exchange of Services” tools that enhance cooperation by easing the reimbursement process and providing the ability to plan quicker and faster.